One Dies And Three Hospitalized In West Bryan Crash - WTAW

 BPD identified the backseat passenger who died was 21 year old Robert Lukas Collins of Bryan.

-No names were released of the 18 year old male driver, who along with a 19 year female passenger were admitted to a local hospital with non-life threatening injuries.
+No names were released of the 22 year old male passenger, who along with a 19 year female passenger were admitted to a local hospital with non-life threatening injuries.

-A 22 year old male passenger was admitted with serious injuries.
-On Saturday afternoon he was listed in stable condition.
+The 18 year old male driver was admitted with serious injuries.
+On Monday afternoon he was listed in stable condition.

 Officers responded Saturday at 12:45 a.m. to the 3300 block of Traditions Drive, which is at the east entrance of the Traditions development near Harvey Mitchell Parkway/FM 2818.